dginst/dginst-old.github.io/vision.md

 Bitcoin has proved to be a bearer digital asset that can be transferred but not duplicated (i.e. it can be spent once, but not _double-spent_).
-Scarce in digital realm as nothing else before, bitcoin is digital gold with an embedded settlement network.
+Scarce in digital realm as nothing else before, bitcoin is digital gold with a secure embedded settlement network.
 More a crypto-commodity then a crypto-currency, bitcoin aims to be a world reserve asset.